5 Tips to Safely Clean your White Gold Engagement and Wedding rings

 You may be wondering why I am talking about white gold and rhodium plating when I don't even work with those materials.
 I am a silversmith and that is really the only metal I work in aside from copper and brass on occasion.
 I've only become an authority on cleaning white gold because over the years I have on numerous occasions offered a cup of tea and a tissue to clients who have had a heart attack when their cleanings have gone wrong.

 So here's hoping you read this before you started to clean your white gold rings and if not don't worry as Marie Forleo says, "Everything is "figuroutable"!
-If you need a shoulder to cry, suggestions on where to get your white gold re-done or general questions please contact me.
+If you need a shoulder to cry on, suggestions on where to get your white gold re-done or general questions please contact me.